Santa Paula, California: Maria Fire

+Explosions

-Santa Clara Waste Water plant industrial disaster
+Santa Clara Waste Water explosion

 A vacuum truck exploded at the Santa Clara Waste Water plant in the early morning hours of November 18, 2014.
 Two workers were injured in the initial explosion, three responding fire-fighters were injured by the fumes from the spill of a highly volatile chemical mixture, and 50 others were exposed to fumes and required treatment at local hospitals.
 The driver was transporting waste from a temporary storage drum to a processing center when he stopped to take a meal break.
 The rear of the truck exploded, spreading a white liquid over a 300 by 400 ft that spontaneously combusted as it dried and was sensitive to shock, pressure and the application of water or oxygen.
 The tires of the first fire truck on the scene and the boots of three firefighters sparked small explosions when they drove and walked over the substance as they went to help the injured workers.
 The incident evolved into a disaster when later in the morning additional materials began to burn and explode, which resulted in a 3 mi and the closing of Highway 126.
 Chemical smoke drifted over the area and nearby residents and businesses were required to evacuate.

-Cause

-About 1000 USgal of a chemical mixture consisted of some sort of organic peroxide.
-Three weeks after the incident, the substance was still highly susceptible to friction and seemed to react to something as slight as wind.
-Sodium chlorite was identified in an internal investigation by the firm in the months following the disaster.
-They claimed that the chemical was being using as a water treatment agent for the first time and was stored in the same type of storage container as wastewater.
-The worker combined the chemical with wastewater in the vacuum truck where the chemical interacting with organic material caused an explosion that blew off the back of the truck.
-A former county district attorney, retained by a company attorney, issued a report in March 2015 that provided an explanation of events indicating that the worker may have accidentally combined the chemicals.
-Later, investigators found that an inspection by a Defense Logistics Agency contractor was scheduled for that morning and officials of the firm had directed the transfer of these hazardous materials to another location.